 The French and Germanic languages had a field day during this point in time; however, before their arrival, there are records that some languages actually was in existence.
 We shall take a look at these indigenous languages of UK one after the other:

 After the English language, the most popular language in the UK is Scots.
 This language is spoken in Scotland and it is strongly influenced by the English language.
 It is spoken by over 1.5 million people and is often referred to as a dialect of English instead of a language on its own.
 Scots language is strongly retrained because it contributes to the national identity of Scottish citizens.

 All public service signs are in both English and Welsh.
-This language is facing a serious challenge of going into extinction because only 19% of the population speaks the language.
+This language is facing the serious challenge of going into extinction because only 19% of the population speaks the language.
 However, it is believed that the laws in favor of the language will stem the tide in its favor.

 Other Indigenous Languages

-Top 10 Immigrant Languages of UK
+Top 10 Immigrant Languages of the UK

 When we are talking about languages that are been spoken in the UK, mention must be made of the immigrant languages that are spoken there as of today.
-The colonial record of the UK opened the door to several immigrants who came to the UK particularly from India and Pakistan.
+The colonial record of the UK opened the door to several immigrants who came to the UK, particularly from India and Pakistan.
 This accounts for the number of immigrant languages that are spoken in the UK today.